sstoychev/viachat/WORKPLAN.md

     - Command parameters verification - Done

 1. User connect
-    - before executing any commands the user should set username
+    - before executing any commands the user should set username - Done

 1. Create/Join rooms
     - create room - check if the name is available